-A final force we noticed was the \textbf{\context}, including everything surrounding the other forces and the design process.
-It includes the atlas' topic (e.g., co-benefits for climate mitigation) and the public discourse around the topic.
-This discourse influences relevance to \people and \data as well as frameworks and sources for data collection or creation (e.g., government guidelines, explicit rigorous practices, quality control).
-The \context also includes more pragmatic aspects such as funding, timelines, and external frameworks and guidelines for design.
-As a `background' force, shifts in context can have a direct impact on data, stakeholders, stories and the atlas (design).
-We experienced such a shift in the form of revised government directives which triggered regular updates to data and consequently the Atlas design.
-For example, in one such update, the UK government decided to remove a particular data dimension (comparison between different futures) from its agenda.
-We consequently had to remove an entire data dimension from the Atlas, including the \stories and some potential stakeholders (\people).
+We recognize \textbf{\context} as a final force which includes the environment in which the atlas design process takes place.
+It includes the atlas' topic (e.g., co-benefits for climate mitigation) and the public discourse around the topic which mirrors and influences its relevance to \people and \data as well as frameworks and sources for data collection or creation (e.g., government guidelines, explicit rigorous practices, quality control).
+The \context also includes pragmatic aspects such as funding, timelines, and external frameworks and guidelines for design.
+As a `background' force, shifts in \context can have a direct impact on data, stakeholders, stories and the atlas.
+We experienced such a shift which triggered \data change and consequently the \atlas design.
+During the development stage, the UK government decided to remove a particular data dimension (comparison between different futures) from its agenda.
+We consequently had to remove an entire data dimension from the Atlas, including some potential stakeholders' goals (\people).